-Island ConnectEd is a public school which means,
+Island ConnectEd is a public, District Online Learning School which means,

-- Our grade 10-12 program is “free” to non-graduated residents of British Columbia.
+- Our grade 10-12 program is “free” to non-graduated residents of the Nanaimo/Ladysmith School District.
 (As of September 2017, several courses are free for graduated students hoping to upgrade their courses.
 A list may be found here.)

 - Our program teaches the BC Curriculum as set out by the Ministry of Education and courses work towards the same graduation diploma as brick and mortar schools.